Modelling partial recursive functions using Turing machines

 where one uses Turing machines embedded inside other Turing machines, but this approach allows us

-to avoid changing the ambient type cfg
+to avoid changing the ambient type cfg in the middle of the recursion.

 Equations